A lot of independent composers face highly frustrating problems when trying to make a mark in the film or TV industry.

 scoreconsultants (at) yahoo.com

-George has just finished the score for the biopic sports drama ‘Lev Yashin’ about the superstar goalkeeper, and the black comedy ‘Gutterbee’, directed by Ulrich Thomsen.
-His previous score was ‘Cliffs of Freedom’, starring Christopher Plummer and Billy Zane, which received positive reviews and award nominations.
+George has just finished the score for ‘The Last Warrior: The Root of Evil’ for Walt Disney Pictures CIS and the soundtrack will be released on Walt Disney Records.
+Previously he scored the biopic sports drama ‘Lev Yashin’ about the superstar goalkeeper, and the black comedy ‘Gutterbee’, directed by Ulrich Thomsen.
+His score and title song ‘I’ll Wait for You’ for ‘Cliffs of Freedom’, starring Christopher Plummer and Billy Zane, received positive reviews and an award nomination at the Hollywood Music in Media Awards.

-Previously he scored Disney’ live-action fantasy ‘The Last Warrior’, winning the Jerry Goldsmith, the award for Best Music for a Feature Film, and the family adventure ‘Albion The Enchanted Stallion’ starring John Cleese, Debra Messing, and Jennifer Morrison that earned him the ‘Breakthrough Composer of the Year’ award at the International Film Music Critics Awards.
+Disney’ live-action fantasy ‘The Last Warrior’, earned George the Jerry Goldsmith Award for Best Music for a Feature Film.
+His other work includes the family adventure ‘Albion The Enchanted Stallion’ starring John Cleese, Debra Messing, and Jennifer Morrison which earned him the ‘Breakthrough Composer of the Year’ award at the International Film Music Critics Awards.

 George has written TV music for Emmy and Bafta award-winning programs, such as the opening titles music for BBC ‘Horizon’, for its 40th-anniversary celebration, and ‘My Life’ on CBBC.
 His commercial work includes music for brands such as McDonald’s, Mitsubishi, Lexus and Toshiba, and trailer music includes placements with Mandela Long Walk To Freedom, The Visit and 47 Ronin.